YoujunZhao/OpenScan/README.md

 </p>

 <p align="center">
 <strong>OpenScan</strong> is a novel benchmark that facilitates comprehensive evaluation of the generalization ability of 3D scene understanding models on abstract object attributes.
-It expands the object classes in ScanNet200 into eight linguistic aspects of object-related attributes.
+It expands the single category of object classes in ScanNet200 into eight linguistic aspects of object-related attributes.
 </p>
 <br>